No. This is not an ad -- just a scribbling on schools & on a celebration at a school. -- Dr. T. Rama Prasad

 True to this quote, I have been rejoicing at what little I could give.
 Defying stereotypes, this clinic has been in existence for a very long time, sans glitz, blitz, ads, microphones, speeches and noise.
 As a matter of my policy, publicity is shunned.
 The reason is simple.
 Good work needs no noise and nonsense.
 My ‘SCRIBBLINGS’ on related topics may be accessed at: http://drtramaprasad.blogspot.com

-My consultation fee is not decided by me.
-It is the patient’s pleasure.
-The patient may pay (donate) whatever he can and what he wishes.
-If one is short of money, he or she need not pay anything.
-The money may just be put into the ‘hundi’ box kept outside the consultation room.
+Yes, ‘PAY WHAT YOU CAN & WISH’, as the consultation fee.
+It is the patient’s choice.
+It may even be zero.
+The patient may pay (donate) any amount.
+The money may just be put into the ‘hundi’ box, or remitted through the ‘Google Pay/UPI’ QR code / UPI number 9842720393 / UPI ID : drtramaprasad@okhdfcbank.
 And the money thus received is used for charity to help the needy, the poor and the less fortunate.
 If interested to know more about this facility, go to: http://drtramaprasad.blogspot.com/2017/06/pay-what-you-can-clinic.html .
-And, if you wish, you may also 'contribute what you can' through bank (Dr. RAMA PRASAD T, A/C No. 451075868, INDIAN BANK, IFS CODE IDIB000P155, PERUNDURAI, Erode District, Tamil Nadu - 638052 ).
+And, even if you are not a patient, if you wish, you may also 'contribute whatever you can' in the same way.

 "We need not run after money.
 If we are meritorious and compassionate, money would run after us, and it eludes us if we run after it.” -- T. Rama Prasad